 While there are dozens + dozens of hosting companies in the world, there are a limited number of hosting types.
-When focusing on WordPress websites, I like to compare the two most popular — managed + shared.
+When focusing on WordPress websites, I like to compare the two most popular — shared + managed WordPress hosting.

 If you’re not into nerdy things, hosting can feel like discussing insurance options (boring) but it’s important to make a conscious choice for your business.
 So let’s break down these two types in the least boring way possible.